ticky/Camaleon/readme.md

   Text 2.
 * Genericised check to prevent switching theme when we're using the same theme already (Doesn't just check for Soda)
+* Added all available commands to the command palette, and made sure the keyboard shortcuts are displayed, and tweaked the copy (Colour, anyone?)

 ## Original Version